 Backup data could be three or more days out of sync with the system data so if recovery became necessary, the most recent data may be lost.
 Recovery was also a slow process that could require many days to complete.
 Daily backup management required IT staff to be in multiple locations, and added staff made the processes quite costly.

 In 2001, when American AgCredit first evaluated disk-to-disk backup solutions, it had a relatively small amount of servers and data to protect – 14 servers and less than 140GB of data.
-While evaluating different solutions, the IT staff was pleased to find that EVault SaaS Cloud-based backup and recovery met all of their selection criteria.
+While evaluating different solutions, the IT staff was pleased to find that EVault Cloud Backup Service Cloud-based backup and recovery met all of their selection criteria.

 Backup jobs could be managed with a single interface – EVault Central Control.
 All of the backups were automated, deduped, compressed and encrypted, and sent over the Internet to a vault at a secured EVault location, eliminating the need to transport tapes.
 Recoveries were quicker as well.
 There was no longer a need to drive to the disaster recovery facility to identify, retrieve and mount the tapes to perform a restore.
 With just a few mouse clicks, files or entire servers could be restored in a matter of hours.
 It was faster, easier, and less expensive than the manual process they had been using.

 As the company grew, scalability became another consideration.
 The Association’s data had grown to 50 servers and more than 1 terabyte of data.
 American AgCredit had centralized most of its IT operations to just a few facilities to further improve its operating efficiencies.
 After careful analysis of options, the IT team decided to purchase EVault Software, allowing them to manage the backup operations within their own locations.
 As the data needs grew, analysis showed that bringing the solution in-house offset the monthly fees.